 As we’ve already mentioned, your extreme sensitivity to sunlight might be due to a condition called photophobia.
 For many, photophobia is a chronic condition that becomes part of everyday life, and the severity of your case likely varies from others.

 You may take steps to reduce your exposure to harsher types of light such as fluorescent lights or digital screens by wearing blue blocking glasses or light sensitivity glasses.
-But artificial lighting aside, sunlight is likely of your primary culprits.
+But artificial lighting aside, sunlight is likely one of your primary culprits.
 And if you also happen to suffer from migraines, your sensitivity to sunlight could trigger a migraine within minutes.

 Chronic photophobia could be caused by several underlying issues.